Sparta, Illinois: Printing

 After World War II, Sparta became known as "Magazineland, U.S.A." due to the presence of numerous printing plants that produced most of the mass-market color comic books in the United States.
 Spartan Printing employed as many as 1,000 people at its peak.
 Later, major comics distributors situated their warehouses in and around Sparta.

 Sports venue

 In 2005, the expansion of the Dayton International Airport forced the Amateur Trapshooting Association (ATA) to relocate from its previous headquarters in Vandalia, Ohio.
 The association chose to move to the vicinity of Sparta, following extensive lobbying by the city and the state.

 In 2006, then-Illinois Governor Rod Blagojevich and local dignitaries opened the World Shooting and Recreational Complex north of Sparta.
-The ATA hosted its first Grand American at the facility in August, with several thousand shooters attending.
+The ATA hosted its first Grand American at the facility in August of that year, with several thousand shooters attending.
 In 2012 the ATA moved their national headquarters to 1105 East Broadway, Sparta, Illinois.